EdRey05/EdRey05.github.io/README.md

                             gene expression of CRISPR-Cas9 knock-out</strong> cell models, protein-protein interactions, etc. <br><br>
                             To add more information to this study, I took a list of our top genes of interest and evaluated whether there was any <strong>apparent clinical similarity with our synthetic lethality finding</strong>s.
-I retrieved clinical and RNA Seq gene expressn data from a breast cancer study (<strong>METABRIC</strong>), and generated
+I retrieved clinical and RNA Seq gene expression data from a breast cancer study (<strong>METABRIC</strong>), and generated
                             <strong>Kaplan-Meier</strong> survival curves for ER+ patients, where RET is not the driver gene, but its
                             expression can enhance tumor progression. <br><br>
                             I divided the dataset into <strong>4 groups</strong> according to the expression of RET and one other gene at